West Shore Youth Lacrosse Club Policies

 1st offense – will result in not playing in the current or upcoming game

 2nd offense – will result in not playing the following 2 games

 3rd offense – will result in dismissal from the club pending a board hearing

 These are general guidelines but we leave the exact discipline up to the coach’s discretion.
 The board has the final say and the right to dismiss any player from the club at any given time with no refund.

 2018-6 Uniform Policy

 All uniforms (practice jerseys, game jerseys, game shorts) and any borrowed WSYLC equipment must be returned to the club within 2 weeks of the last game in the Spring Season.
-Players will be responsible to cover the costs (uniforms are $100) for anything that is not returned or returned in unsatisfactory condition.
+Players will be responsible to cover the costs for anything that is not returned or returned in unsatisfactory condition.

 2018-2 Obligations to the Club

 All fees must be paid and forms must be completed and returned in order to receive a uniform and participate in practice.
 If any obligations are owed to WSYLC at any time, the player will sit out of all practices and/or games until all obligations are fulfilled.
 Players are still required to attend the practices and/or games.